Buying a new pair of rock climbing shoes can be an exciting, but daunting task, especially if it’s your first time.

 A final note on synthetics, Black Diamond have recently started using an Engineered Knit.
 This type of construction is synthetic and can vary in thickness across the shoe, allowing for variable stretch characteristics in different parts of the shoe.

-I’ve not tried any, but they have an interesting page on their latest construction techniques.
+I’ve not tried any, but they have an interesting page on their latest construction techniques used in their climbing shoes.

 Synthetic shoes can be a great place to start, less breaking in and minimal stretch make them an easy first pair